Have you suffered a spinal cord injury after an accident?

 - All medical expenses related to the injury (including future long-term care, rehabilitation costs, hospitalization costs, and ambulatory care)

 - Loss of enjoyment of life

 There are no limits on compensatory damages in the state of New Jersey.
 Therefore, as long as you can prove the amount of damages (and that the defendant’s conduct was the direct cause of those damages), you are eligible to recover them.

 Punitive damages are limited to certain cases of particularly egregious conduct.
 If the defendant caused your injury intentionally, or their behavior leading up to the accident was extremely negligent or intolerable, the court can award punitive damages.
 These damages are designed to punish the defendant for inappropriate behavior and discourage people from the same behavior in the future.

 If you or a loved one has suffered a spinal cord injury due to someone else’s negligence, we can help.
 Maggiano, DiGirolamo & Lizzi have more than 80 years’ worth of experience fighting for compensation in and out of court.
 Our experienced personal injury attorneys have won multi-million dollar verdicts and settlements for construction accidents, medical malpractice, motor vehicle accidents, burns, and workplace accidents—to name a few.

 Maggiano, DiGirolamo & Lizzi have the legal expertise and dedication to see your case through to the very end.
-Call (201) 585-9111 to talk with one of your seasoned attorneys today.
-Your initial consultation is free and confidential, and there are no fees due until we win your case.
+Call (201) 585-9111 to talk with one of our seasoned attorneys today.
+Your initial consultation is FREE and confidential, and there are no fees due until we win your case.